isamaues/SinesTA/manual_setting_bluetooth_guide.md

 You can just follow those steps and you the devices will be paired, but notice they are still not connected.

 ## Enable SSP Profile on Raspberry Pi
+It's actually enabling sdp profile and i'm using rfcomm(native) so it might be pointless.

 - 1. Open Bluetooth service configuration file.